Carlo V. Cannistraci Prof. PhD. Eng.

 My research is at the interface between these two disciplines.

 Dr. Cannistraci is a theoretical engineer and computational innovator.
-He is a Professor in the Tsinghua Laboratory of Brain and Intelligence (THBI) and an adjunct professor in the Department of Computer Science and in the Department of Biomedical Engineering at Tsinghua University.
-He directs the Center for Complex Network Intelligence (CCNI) in THBI, which seeks to create pioneering algorithms at the interface between information science, physics of complex systems, complex networks and machine intelligence, with a particular focus in brain/life-inspired computing for big data analysis.
+He is a Chair Professor in the Tsinghua Laboratory of Brain and Intelligence (THBI) and adjunct professor in the Department of Computer Science and in the School of Biomedical Engineering at Tsinghua University.
+He directs the Center for Complex Network Intelligence (CCNI) in THBI, which aims to create pioneering algorithms at the interface between information science, physics of complex systems, complex networks and machine intelligence, with a particular focus in brain/life-inspired computing for big data analysis.
 These computational methods are often applied to precision biomedicine, neuroscience, social and economic science.

 Research strategy at CCNI